rangrej-irfan/docs/mkdocs/docs/connectors/databricks-clusters-olac/access/snippets/setup-self-managed.md

-Perform following steps to configure Databricks FGAC:
+Perform following steps to configure Databricks OLAC:

 1. SSH to the instance where Privacera is installed.